 It appears that David Hogan personally instructed me to stay around for the end of the service.
 So what was the result of his advice?
 The longer I stayed the worse I felt.
 It was as though something was attacking my mind and for the first and only time in all of my years of church attendance I left the service with painful suicidal thoughts pounding in my head that were not with me before the service.
 In the parking lot before I could drive home I had to pray for God's healing from the evil that was afflicting my mind.
 I am fully convinced that I was the recipient of a satanic prophecy and demonic oppression.

 The service was recorded on audio cassette (before the church converted to CDs) and is no longer available to the public.
-If you listen to the tape you may notice that in addition to addressing me by my first name Hogan also mentioned the depression I was suffering from at the time.
-I was very depressed because a few weeks earlier I had quit my job at James Dobson's Focus on the Family after I discovered that the Focus management was lying to their employees and the public (the story of this is related elsewhere on this website).
+If one has listened to the (unedited) tape it would have been heard that in addition to addressing me by my first name Hogan also mentioned the depression I was suffering from at the time.
+I was very depressed because a few weeks earlier I had quit my job at James Dobson's Focus on the Family after I discovered that the Focus management was lying to their employees and to the public (the story of this is related elsewhere on this website).

 Those malicious persons who have tried to discredit me by suggesting that my depression was caused from a lack of belief in God and His Holy Word are presumptuous and ignorant.
 Men of God in the Bible experienced depression regarding the spiritual iniquity of their land (or community) which is the same thing I've experienced for the majority of my life.
 So when Hogan supporters address me as a non-Christian with the accompanying accusations they are demonstrating to me their lack of discernment and separation from the Spirit of God.

 Spiritual Abuse Questionnaire